Kriyszig/jsx/README.md

 #### Running Locally

 To run this locally, I recommend using the Visual Studio Code's Live Server exension but any simple HTTP server would be sufficient that can launch the `index.html`

+Live website can be found [here](https://kriyszig.github.io/jsx/) to view the result without running the setup locally.